yjzhao1004/pleioh2g/README.md

 ```
 ### Step 2: Compute heritability and genetic correlation point estimates from cross-trait LDSC.
 **Cal_rg_h2g_alltraits.R** is to compute h<sup>2</sup> and r<sub>g</sub> point estimates using cross-trait LDSC.
 (This function implements ldscr R package).
+Before conducting this step, please specify a directory for 'save_path' where the output results can be stored.
+If you run the example code below, you may get your output results in your R library ./pleioh2g/extdata/rg_results_test/.
+Please see the comments in the example code below to specify your input data.

 ```
 phenotype_path<-system.file("extdata", "phenotype_name_package_test.txt",package = "pleioh2g") #phenotype_path is the directory path to the phenotype name file - a .txt file that listed the all phenotype names for all GWAS summary statistics with header named 'traits'. gwas_dir <- c(system.file("extdata/GWAS_example","401.1_gwas.txt.gz", package = "pleioh2g"),system.file("extdata/GWAS_example","250.2_gwas.txt.gz",package = "pleioh2g"),system.file("extdata/GWAS_example","296.22_gwas.txt.gz", package = "pleioh2g")) #gwas_dir is a vector of GWAS summary statistics path